anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 All registrations SHOULD meet these requirements.
 However, there may be scenarios in which it is more appropriate for the values to follow other requirements, such as for values also used in other specifications or documents.

+Registrations MUST NOT contain problematic code points as defined by [@!RFC9839, section 2.2].

+Registrations containing the word "ietf" MUST have IETF consensus.

 In all cases, it should be understood that additional registrations of RDAP JSON values occurring after the specification of the value's type in the registry may not be recognized by clients, and therefore either ignored or passed on to users without processing.